Competitions

 Background & Motivation

-As demand for unmanned aerial systems (UAS) surges across both civil and military sectors—including logistics, inspection, security, agriculture, disaster response, and defense—efficient and scalable drone production has become a strategic necessity.
+As demand for unmanned aerial systems (UAS) surges across both civil and military sectors—including logistics, inspection, security, agriculture, disaster response, and defence—efficient and scalable drone production has become a strategic necessity.

-Robotic manipulation systems—particularly dual-arm and mobile manipulator configurations—offer a powerful pathway toward automated, modular drone assembly.
-However, challenges remain in part recognition, fine manipulation, coordinated bimanual actions, and adaptability to component variability.
+Robotic manipulation systems offer a powerful pathway toward automated, modular drone assembly.
+However, challenges remain in part recognition, fine manipulation, and adaptability to component variability.

-This hackathon invites researchers to address these challenges head-on.
+This hackathon invites students to address these challenges head-on.

 Hackathon Challenge Statement

-Teams are tasked with developing a system in which two robotic manipulators mounted on mobile platforms collaboratively assemble a drone from provided components.
+Teams are tasked with developing a solution for the assembly of a drone from provided components.

 The system must be capable of: